Home

 The Deepdale Stone, Stromness

-These stones, scattered across the islands, are often ignored simply because they are inaccessible, unnoticed, or quite simply don't look as impressive as their larger relatives.
+These stones, scattered across the islands, are often ignored because they are inaccessible, unnoticed, or, quite simply, don't look as impressive as their larger relatives.

-Barely noticeable from the main Kirkwall to Stromness road - unless you know when and where to look - the Deepdale stone stands approximately two metres (7 feet) high and pokes out from a crest of high ground on the western side of the current road, directly opposite the Stenness Loch.
+Barely noticeable from the main Kirkwall to Stromness road - unless you know when, and where, to look - the Deepdale stone stands approximately two metres (7 feet) high.

-Originally the Deepdale Stone had a companion stone, but no visible trace of this megalith survives today.
-This second stone, which is believed to have been slightly taller than its companion, was loosened after years of ploughing.
+This second stone - which, it is believed, was slightly taller than its companion - was loosened after years of ploughing.
 It was removed sometime between the 1940s and the 1970s.

 Instead, the two megaliths may have had some connection with the nearby Unstan Cairn.
 The surviving stone looks down on the headland on which the cairn stands, its face turned towards the structure.

-It is also possible that they were related to the nearby Neolithic site at Howe - now destroyed.
+It is also possible that the Deepdale Stones were related to the nearby Neolithic site at Howe - now destroyed.
 Again, however, this is debatable.
 In the Neolithic only one of the pair would have been visible, peeking over the crest of the hill facing Howe.

 Section Contents